icegoogles/GoPro-Highlight-Parser/README.md

 This project is to extract the highlights of GoPro-videos.

 It only works for the highlights that were manually selected on the GoPro or a smartphone that is connected to the GoPro via the GoPro App.
 Highlights selected in GoPro-Quick are not stored inside the MP4-file.
-This only works for the Hero6 and newer Models, since beforehand a differnent Highlight tagging structure was used.

 # How to use